 Little Miss Sunshine (2006)

-By the time Little Miss Sunshine arrived on the screen, millenials were inundated with violence, competitive reality TV shows and endless images of wealth and beauty we would likely never attain.
+By the time Little Miss Sunshine arrived on the screen, Millenials were inundated with violence, competitive reality TV shows and endless images of wealth and beauty we would likely never attain.
 We needed a break.
-And that break came in the form of Olive Hoover—a chubby and awkward seven year old with big dreams.
+And that break came in the form of Olive Hoover—a chubby and awkward seven-year-old with big dreams.
 The trailer offers a taste of her journey to win the coveted title of Little Miss Sunshine.
 She and her family warm our hearts (and then break them), make us laugh, make us cry and remind us what truly matters in life.
 Hint: it’s not looks, success or fame.

 Bonus: This year’s standouts

 This year’s Sundance Film Festival continued its tradition of debuting many challenging and artistic films.
 Notably, On the Record is timely, controversial and poignant.
-The documentary addresses allegations of sexual assault in the music industry, attempts to uncover the truth of the hip hop world and explores accusations against music mogul Russell Simmons.
+The documentary addresses allegations of sexual assault in the music industry attempt to uncover the truth of the hip hop world and explores accusations against music mogul Russell Simmons.
 In the generation of the #MeToo movement, the controversy surrounding the film is just as critical to discuss as the film itself.
 Oprah Winfrey was set to be the Executive Producer, but withdrew her support citing “creative differences” and was concerned about “inconsistencies” in stories from accusers.